zjiayao/Pamuretas/README.md

 Part of this project has been submitted in partial fulfillment for the course *Operating Systems* offered by HKU, 2017-18.
-We thank [Mr. Pengfei Xu](https://github.com/FreemanX) for providing this motivating example.
+We thank the teaching staff for providing this motivating problem.